Allawi465/Community-Science-Museum/README.md

 ```

 ## Contributing

+If you have a suggestion that would make the site better, please fork the repo and create a pull request.
+Don't forget to give the project a star!
+Thanks again!

 Here you can detail any information you want to provide regarding contributing to the project.
 For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
 These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.